| Systems and Computer EngineeringMackenzie Building 4456Telephone: 613-520-5740

 and program requirements, please see the Institute's section in

+this Calendar.
 The M.Eng. is also available as part of ConGESE (Consortium

 for Graduate Education in Software Engineering), a